 Six of Christianity’s oldest Orthodox and Catholic sects are responsible for the management of this building, a working relationship set up under a complex agreement called the Status Quo, which dates back to the eighteenth century.
 Every decision relating to the church is shared among the parties, who must reach consensus agreement.
 Thus, the immovable ladder remains immovable, because the six custodians cannot agree on what they should do with it.

 Each party to the Status Quo takes their share of responsibility for this building incredibly seriously.
 In 2002 a physical altercation broke out that resulted in the hospitalisation of 11 people—a Coptic Christian monk’s chair had intruded ever so slightly into the Ethiopian Orthodox Church’s space.
 Because of the tensions among these Christian groups, a Muslim family has historically been entrusted with keeping the keys to the church.

 So, what is it about this church building that creates so much tension, renders church leaders powerless to make decisions, and requires members of an outside faith to intervene?
-Simply, this church is claimed to be the historical site of the death and burial of Jesus Christ, the place of the cross and tomb of Christianity’s Messiah.
+Simply, this church is claimed to be the historical site of Jesus Christ’s death and burial (sometimes retired to as Calvary or Golgotha), the place of the cross and tomb of Christianity’s Messiah.
+Excavated by Emperor Constantine after his conversion to Christianity, the site has become a holy place for Christians of all denominations and divisions—be they Protestant, Orthodox or Catholic.
 Each year millions of pilgrims walk through the doors of the Holy Sepulchre Church to catch a glimpse of the site.
 Pilgrims from all walks of life and from all over the world come to light a candle, offer a prayer, pause and reflect on the event most crucial to every form and variation of Christianity.